ledlaux/pikoPD/README.md

 | 92        | Delay Feedback Amount  |
 | 93        | Delay Bypass           |
 | 120       | Debug Toggle           |

+To use safe volume it is recomended to keep limiter on.
+I added a simple delay utilising delayline from DaisySP library.

 ## Working state